yondonfu/gh-identity-registry/README.md

 # Possible Improvements

+- Is there a better form of identity attestation than using a Github gist?
 - Optimistic UI.
 Instead of throwing up a progress spinner for long transactions, display a pending transactions section somewhere in the UI.
-- Is there a better form of identity attestation than using a Github gist?
+- General UI improvements.
+Validation messages during username registration alerting a user that the raw gist url MUST begin with the prefix `https://gist.githubusercontent.com/<username>/`